obadiah05/obadiah05/README.md

 - 👋 Hi, I’m @obadiah05
-- 👀 I’m interested in Ethical Hacking
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on internship
 - 📫 How to reach me obadiahgnanaraj@gmail.com